Achilles Tear Relief

 Not sure which discipline to select?

-Chiropractic, Massage Therapy and Physiotherapy can be effective treatment for your Achilles tear.
+Chiropractic, Massage and Physiotherapy can be effective treatment for your Achilles tear.
 Choose any one of the above.
 Once the initial assessment has been completed, you will be directed to the discipline and practitioner who will be able to deliver the best results.

 Still not sure?
 Simply give us a call at (519) 208-2273 and we will help find the right therapy for your needs.